-Integration was more difficult prior to the harmonization of the ISO Standards, now guided by ISO’s Annex SL, the high-level structure that provides identical structure, text, and common terms and definitions for management system standards of the future.
+Integration was more difficult prior to the harmonization of the ISO Standards – now guided by ISO’s Annex SL – the high-level structure that provides identical structure, text, and common terms and definitions for management system standards of the future.
 This will ensure consistency among future and revised management system standards and make their integration, and integrated use simpler.
-This is highlighted in the recent adoption of ISO 9001 and ISO 14001: 2015, and by the time you read this, ISO 45001, ISO’s Occupational Health and Safety Management System Standard, and ISO’s newest.
+This is highlighted in the recent adoption of ISO 9001 and ISO 14001: 2015, and ISO 45001, ISO’s Occupational Health and Safety Management System Standard, and ISO’s newest.

-For the commonly used two-to-three auditors per system, six-to-nine auditors may, therefore, be necessary for those with a QMS, EMS, and HSMS.
-For those using three or more audit team members, imagine the audit army this creates, let alone the time necessary to audit separate systems, and the disruption to the organization.
+For the commonly used 2-3 auditors per system, 6-9 auditors may be necessary for those with a QMS, EMS, and HSMS.
+For those using 3 or more audit team members, imagine the audit army this creates, let alone the time necessary to audit separate systems, and the disruption to the organization.

 There is less duplication of effort during the planning, execution, and even follow-up phases of the audit.
 Other efficiencies, often unforeseen, are uncovered or revealed once an organization begins an integrated management system pathway, and is yet another advantage to integrated auditing.

-Typically, management systems integration allows the organization to minimize duplication and redundancy of effort, streamline or leverage its use of its limited resources, and reduce or eliminate overlapping responsibilities.
-This is true of integrated systems in general and is especially true regarding the audit function.
-This translates to significant cost savings, productivity increases, risk reductions, and enhanced effectiveness and efficiency the intMS are designed to achieve.
+Typically, management systems integration allows the organization to minimize duplication and redundancy of effort, streamline or leverage the use of its limited resources, and reduce or eliminate overlapping responsibilities.
+This is true of integrated systems in general and is especially true regarding the audit function. minimizing duplication and redundancy of efforts translates to significant cost savings, productivity increases, risk reductions, and enhanced effectiveness and efficiency that the intMS are designed to achieve.

 If an organization is seeking third-party registration to one or more standards, a non-conformance against a requirement of one standard may carry over to another standard.
 In the worst case scenario, if the non-conformance is major, all registrations could be at risk unless effective corrective action is taken.

-For example, Quality staff may be intimately familiar with ISO 9001 requirements, while needing extensive (and perhaps costly) training on ISO 14001 and the same will be true of OHSMS staff, and vice-versa for each staff function.
+For example, Quality staff may be intimately familiar with ISO 9001 requirements, while needing extensive and perhaps costly training on ISO 14001.
+The same will be true of OHSMS staff, and vice-versa for each staff function.

 In the next installment of this column, we will dive into the mechanics and logistics of intMS auditing, as well as provide tips and techniques to help improve intMS audit team effectiveness and efficiency.